 Credit risk arises from deposits with banks and financial institutions, as well as credit exposures to the Authority's customers.
+Following the fiscal events of autumn 2022 and the subsequent period of significant market volatility the impact on the financial instruments held has been considered and included within the credit risk disclosures.
 This risk is minimised through the Annual Investment Strategy, which requires that deposits are not made with financial institutions unless they meet identified minimum credit criteria, as laid down by Fitch, Moody's and Standard & Poors Ratings Services.
 The Annual Investment Strategy also imposes a maximum sum to be invested with a financial institution located within each category.
 Deposits are not made with banks and financial institutions unless they meet the minimum requirements of the investment criteria outlined above.
 The Authority now operates a very restricted counterparty list which is actively managed to reflect continuing developments in the banking and financial sector.

-The Investment Strategy for 2019/20 is included within the Authority's Treasury Management Strategy.
+The Investment Strategy for 2022/23 is included within the Authority's Treasury Management Strategy.

 The Authority's maximum exposure to credit risk in relation to its investments in banks and building societies cannot be assessed generally as the risk of any institution failing to make interest payments or repay the principal sum will be specific to each individual institution.
 Recent experience has shown that it is rare for such entities to be unable to meet their commitments.
-A risk of irrecoverability applies to all of the Authority's deposits, but there was no evidence at the 31 March 2020 that this was likely to crystallise.
+A risk of irrecoverability applies to all of the Authority's deposits, but there was no evidence at the 31 March 2023 that this was likely to crystallise.